Biophilia hypothesis: Biophilic design

 In architecture, biophilic design is a sustainable design strategy that incorporates reconnecting people with the natural environment.
 It may be seen as a necessary complement to green architecture, which decreases the environmental impact of the built world but does not address human reconnection with the natural world.

 Caperna and Serafini define biophilic design as that kind of architecture, which is able to supply our inborn need of connection to life and to the vital processes.
 Biophilic space has been defined as the environment that strengthens life and supports the sociological and psychological components.
 These spaces can have positive health effects on people including reducing mental health issues in stressful spaces such as prisons, reducing chronic pain, improving memory, and lowering blood pressure.
 Examples of this being studied in medical settings include having a window looking out to see living plants is also shown to help speed up the healing process of patients in hospitals.
 Similarly, having plants in the same room as patients in hospitals also speeds up their healing process.

+Biophilic fractals are patterns designed to induce the health and well-being benefits associated with exposure to nature's scenery.
+These include stress-reduction and enhanced cognitive capacity.
+Designers and architects incorporate biophilic fractals into the built environment to counter the fact that people spend 92% of their time indoors and away from nature's scenery.
+ScienceDesignLab's Fractal Chapel in the state hospital in Graz, Austria is a prominent example and recipient of the 2025 IIDA (International Interior Design Association) Best of Competition Award.

 Biophilia and conservation

 Because of our technological advancements and more time spent inside buildings and cars disconnects us from nature, biophilic activities and time spent in nature may be strengthening our connections as humans to nature, so people continue to have strong urges to reconnect with nature.
 The concern for a lack of connection with the rest of nature outside of us, is that a stronger disregard for other plants, animals and less appealing wild areas could lead to further ecosystem degradation and species loss.
 Therefore, reestablishing a connection with nature has become more important in the field of conservation.
 Examples would be more available green spaces in and around cities, more classes that revolve around nature and implementing smart design for greener cities that integrate ecosystems into them such as biophilic cities.
 These cities can also become part of wildlife corridors to help with migrational and territorial needs of other animals.